ctr4si/MMN/README.md

 [[Download json]](https://drive.google.com/open?id=1ffWfITKFMJeqjT8loC8aiCLRNJpc_XnF)

-You can read and exploring our dataset as follows
+You can read and explore our dataset as follows

 ```python
 import json